COVID-19 delays trial in plot to abduct Mich. Gov. Whitmer

 Associated Press

 GRAND RAPIDS, Mich.
-(AP) — The trial for four men accused of plotting to kidnap Michigan Gov. Gretchen Whitmer that was scheduled to resume Monday has been postponed at least until Thursday because an essential participant tested positive for COVID-19.
+(AP) — A third day of testimony was postponed Monday in the trial of four men accused of plotting to kidnap Michigan Gov. Gretchen Whitmer after an “essential” participant tested positive for COVID-19, a judge said.

+U.S. District Judge Robert Jonker didn’t identify the person in his order.
+He said he hopes to resume the trial Thursday.

+“An essential trial participant alerted the court this afternoon of developing symptoms of and testing positive for COVID over the weekend,” Jonker said Sunday.

+The defendants — Adam Fox, Barry Croft Jr., Daniel Harris and Brandon Caserta — were not wearing masks and neither was the judge.
+One juror had a mask.

-U.S. District Judge Robert Jonker ordered the delay Sunday.
-Undercover FBI agents and informants were expected to testify in the coming weeks, as were two co-conspirators who pleaded guilty prior to trial as prosecutors build their case against four defendants accused of plotting to kidnap Whitmer.
+Undercover FBI agents and informants are expected to testify in the coming weeks, along with two men, Ty Garbin and Kaleb Franks, who have pleaded guilty to a scheme to kidnap Whitmer because of her tough policies during the early months of the pandemic.
+The trial could last more than a month.

-In testimony last week, prosecutors sought to counter defense claims that the four were entrapped, tricked by the FBI into joining a kidnapping conspiracy that wouldn’t have occurred to them otherwise.
-Prosecutors laid the groundwork of their case by calling FBI investigators to explain how they obtained covert recordings and social media posts.
-They entered some of that key evidence.

-On Thursday, jurors heard for the first time a recording of one of the defendants specifically talk about kidnapping the Democratic governor.
-Barry Croft Jr. could be heard saying there should be “a quick, precise grab” of Whitmer.
+On Thursday, jurors for the first time heard a recording of one of the men specifically talk about kidnapping Whitmer, a Democrat.
+Croft could be heard saying it should be “a quick, precise grab.”

-Jurors heard him and defendant Adam Fox in social media postings and recordings ranting about purported government abuses and saying violence was a valid response.
-Prosecutors say Croft and Fox were plot ringleaders.

-Prosecutors said authorities arrested Fox, Croft, Daniel Harris and Brandon Caserta in October 2020 to thwart the kidnapping and to ensure the men couldn’t follow through on bids to buy powerful explosives.
+It was an early rebuttal by prosecutors to defense claims that the men were somehow entrapped or tricked by the FBI into joining a kidnapping conspiracy that wouldn’t have occurred to them otherwise.

 In 2020, Whitmer was trading taunts with then-President Donald Trump over his administration’s response to COVID-19.
 Her critics regularly protested at the Michigan Capitol, clogging streets around the statehouse and legally carrying semi-automatic rifles into the building.

-Whitmer, who is seeking reelection this year, rarely talks publicly about the case and isn’t expected to attend the trial.
-She has blamed Trump for stoking mistrust and fomenting anger over coronavirus restrictions and refusing to condemn hate groups and right-wing extremists like those charged in the plot.
-She has said he was also complicit in the deadly Jan.
-6 Capitol insurrection.
+Whitmer, who is seeking reelection this year, rarely talks publicly about the case.
+She has blamed Trump for fomenting anger over coronavirus restrictions and refusing to condemn right-wing extremists like those charged in the case.
+She has said Trump was complicit in the Jan.
+6 Capitol riot.

 White reported from Detroit.